 - Admission Prefects

-This group of Sixth Formers works with the Admission Office to coordinate the tour guide program and to help with follow-up contact.
+This group of students work with the Admission Office to coordinate the tour guide program and to help with follow-up contact.
 They also help with the organization of on-campus Admission Office events.

 - Alumni Ambassadors

-Fifth and Sixth Form students act as the primary student links to our alumni community and are responsible for a number of outreach efforts.
+V and VI Form students act as the primary student links to our alumni community and are responsible for a number of outreach efforts.
 They attend phonathons, receptions, and other events to which alumni/ae are invited.

 All St. Marker’s, whether or not they hold an official position in the School, are regarded as student leaders.
 As members of the student body, students are role models and representatives of the School and are expected to assume the responsibilities inherent in these roles.